XuYao7/Computation/README.md

-This maple file contains the computations in the paper "Inequalities among Symmetric Polynomial Functions: Counter-examples and New Conjectures".
+This maple file provides the computations in the paper "Inequalities among Symmetric Polynomial Functions: Counter-examples and New Conjectures".